kristiania-kws2100-2024/kristiania-kws2100-2024.github.io/README.md

 npx prettier --write .
 ```

+#### Install husky

+[Husky](https://typicode.github.io/husky/) helps prevent you from checking in bad code:

+1. `npm install --save-dev husky`
+2. `npx husky init`

+Note: By default, Husky creates a file `.husky/pre-commit` which runs `npm test`.
+If you want to run another script,
+just change the contents of the file.
+If you want it to run before push instead of before commits, rename the file
+to `pre-push`

 ### Set up GitHub Actions to deploy to GitHub pages

 You can either start with a template by clicking on GitHub Actions on your repository on GitHub.com or write you